A few weeks ago, one of my customers asked me to carry out a maintenance operation on his site.

 If you are in charge of maintaining several sites, you should take a look at Manage WP, which allows you to manage your updates and backups from the same dashboard.
 And, above all, to restore them in one click.
 Try it, and you'll love it!

-Note: for several reasons that are not always controlled, your site may experience downtime (it is no longer available to your visitors).
+Note: for several reasons that are not always controlled, and your site may experience downtime (it is no longer available to your visitors).

 To be automatically notified, you can use a free monitoring service: UptimeRobot.